RyoKosaka/HelloDrum-arduino-Library/instruction.md

 Piezo for kick to A0.
 Piezo for snare to A1.
 Piezo for hihat to A2.
-TCRT5000 for hihat controller to A3
+Sensor for hihat controller to A3
 Yamaha PCY135/155 to A4,A5

 **Buttons Circuit:**